dsyer/sagan-wiki/Get-started-with-Cloud-Foundry.md

 Go to https://run.pivotal.io/ and click on "sign up for free" for a new account if you don't already have one.

-This will add you to the waiting list for new accounts.
-You can bypass this list with an invitation code.

 ### Install CLI tools

 Go to https://console.run.pivotal.io/tools and install the CLI tools for your platform.